theobald-software/kb.theobald-software.github.io/content/_yunio/sync-nintex-forms-for-office365.md

 {: .box-note }
 **Note:** To use this script in your application, replace the connection URL.
-If your yunIO service has a different name, edit the table settings accordingly.
+If your yunIO service has a different name or settings, edit the table settings accordingly.

 Follow the steps below to integrate the script in your Nintex Form: